Qdeeme/EntityExporter/README.md

 # EntityExporter
-Simply fabricMod entity exporter to json file.
+Simply fabricMod entity exporter to json file into instance folder.

 Coded with ChatGPT, some bugs may occur.